September 27, 2019

-June 11, 2020
+June 12, 2020

 July 1, 2020

-SACSCOC Substantive Change Committee conducts site visits to all four USF campuses (and perhaps other instructional sites) using this form as a template for its report to SACSCOC and this rubric to analyze whether the single, consolidated USF is in compliance with SACSCOC requirements.
+The SACSCOC Substantive Change Committee conducted virtual site visits to the main campus in Tampa and the branch campuses in St. Petersburg and Sarasota-Manatee using this form as a template for its report to the SACSCOC Board of Trustees summarizing whether the single, consolidated USF is in compliance with SACSCOC requirements.
 This is the part of the consolidation process that most closely resembles a reaffirmation of accreditation.